-This chapter is dedicated to work opportunities offered to students during their stay abroad.
+This section is dedicated to work opportunities offered to students during their stay abroad.
 A language study trip abroad can turn out to be an excellent opportunity to earn some pocket money by working and putting into practice the language skills acquired in an academic context in the field.
-One of the main assets of a long-term Gap Year programme is the time you have at your disposal.
+One of the main assets of a long-term gap year programme is the time you have at your disposal.
 Time to discover the city of course, to go out and enjoy yourself whilst learning the language, but also time to become integrated and involved in the local working life through a job during or after your studies.

 Jobs in Europe

 Brighton, Oxford, London, Dublin, Galway or Lindau abound with job opportunities for students.
 For this reason, we have put in place a specific service, the "Job Club", with our partner schools.
 This meeting space offers a free interface between the local job market and the student community.
-It is an exchange platform which, thanks to professional advice, the assistance of the school and the experience of former students, will allow you to find a job which fits in well with your studies and your availability (in this case, the standard course will be best suited to you).
+It is an exchange platform which, thanks to professional advice, the assistance of the school and the experience of former students, will allow you to find a job which fits in seamlessly with your studies and availability (in this case, the standard course will be best suited to you).
 It's also a good opportunity to extend your stay following your academic course.

 - advice for your search

 - useful information on the current laws, employees' rights, insurance, minimum wage, etc.

 - meetings during which various speakers will present the various job opportunities to you